-Mobile app monetisation platform Chartboost has launched an in-app solution called Helium.
+Mobile app monetisation platform Chartboost has launched an in-app program called Helium.

 Real-time bids will enter Helium from Facebook Audience Network, Tapjoy, AdColony and Chartboost Exchange, which includes over 20 programmatic partners such as Liftoff, Xandr, Rubicon Project, OpenX, Criteo, Moloco and more.

 Helium will then provide developers with access to millions of premium advertising campaigns from across the globe.